w3f/Grants-Program/applications/application-template.md

 Below we provide an **example roadmap**.
 In the descriptions, it should be clear how your project is related to Substrate, Kusama or Polkadot.
 We *recommend* that teams structure their roadmap as 1 milestone ≈ 1 month.

-> :exclamation: If any of your deliverables is based on somebody else's work, make sure you work and publish *under the terms of the license* of the respective project and that you **highlight this fact in your milestone documentation** and in the source code if applicable! **Projects that submit other people's work without proper attribution will be immediately terminated.**
+> :exclamation: If any of your deliverables are based on somebody else's work, make sure you work and publish *under the terms of the license* of the respective project and that you **highlight this fact in your milestone documentation** and in the source code if applicable! **Projects that submit other people's work without proper attribution will be immediately terminated.**

 ### Overview